Solution-Challenge-LightHouse/LightHouse_App/README.md

 - I deleted the personal googlemap API because it is a code that everyone can see.<br/>
-  You must enter your Googlemap API key to use location services.
+  You must enter your Googlemap API key to use location services.<br/>
        Googlemap API path - android/app/src/main/androidmanifest.xml
 - https://developers.google.com/maps?hl=ko